maolro/raldamain/en/rules/ranks/Weapons/slashing blades.md

 Add your Slashing blade rank to attack and defense rolls with weapons of this category.
 All [permanent injuries](https://raldamain.com/en/rules/main%20rules/Heridas%20permanentes.html) inflicted with a slashing blade will cause [bleeding](https://raldamain.com/en/rules/main%20rules/Efectos%20de%20estado.html#bleeding).

-<u>Fierce Slash:</u> Your attacks are very effective against unarmored enemies.
-Whenever you deal damage with your weapon to a target whose armor grants it 2 or less defense it will begin bleeding and all permanent injuries you inflict will increase their level by one step.
-If your target is wearing natural armor it will count as if they were not wearing armor.
-You can also cause bleeding whenever you make a critical hit or harm an enemy unable to defend himself.
+<u>Power Attack</u>: You are able to trade accuracy for greater attack strength on your attacks.
+This ability allows you to declare an attack as a Power Attack, which will grant you a -2 penalty on attack rolls in exchange for inflicting +2 base damage and bleed.
+At rank IV you can increase the penalty by -2 to inflict 2 additional points of damage.

 ## Rank II

 <u>Great cleave:</u> You can spend a full turn action to attack all creatures within a 15-foot arc.
 Your cleave will stop immediately if a creature blocking with a shield succeeds in its defensive roll.

-<u>Power Attack</u>: You are able to trade accuracy for greater attack strength on your attacks.
-This ability allows you to declare an attack as a Power Attack, which will grant you a -2 penalty on attack rolls in exchange for inflicting +2 base damage.
-At rank IV you can increase the penalty by -2 to inflict 2 additional points of damage.
+<u>Fierce Slash:</u> Your attacks are very effective against unarmored enemies.
+Whenever you deal damage with your weapon to a target whose armor grants it 2 or less defense all permanent injuries you inflict will increase their level by one step.
+If your target is wearing natural armor it will count as if they were not wearing armor.
+You can also cause bleeding whenever you make a critical hit or harm an enemy unable to defend himself.

 ## Rank III